Underrated Towns

 Skip the traffic at Sebago Lake State Park and enjoy the nearby town of Raymond, which still gives easy lake access.

 That the ferry to Frye Island or rent a cabin on an equally beautiful Panther Pond.
-You are also close to the Sabbathday Shaker Village for a unique cultural experience on the way to a much less crowded Range Pond State Park.
+You are also close to the Sabbathday Lake Shaker Village for a unique cultural experience on the way to a much less crowded Range Pond State Park.

-To truly escape the crowds, head to the four miles of trails in Raymond Community Forest, with views in all directions from Pismire Mountain.
+Maine Wildlife Park is just 6 miles away from your lakeside paradise.
+To truly escape the crowds, though, head to the 4 miles of trails in Raymond Community Forest, with views in all directions from Pismire Mountain.

-On the eastern edge of Moosehead Lake is Rockwood, with direct access to one of Maine’s most notable features–Mount Kineo.
+On the eastern edge of Moosehead Lake is Rockwood, with direct access to one of Maine’s most notable features – Mount Kineo.
 It has a similar appearance as Half Dome in Yosemite National Park, only no permits are required here.

 Rockwood is also the last stop on the way to Maine’s North Woods, making it a perfect place to stop before going on a wilderness adventure.
+You can still get all the great tastes of the Maine coast at Rockwood Bar & Grill, too.

 While nearby Greenville at the south end of the lake is the premiere destination of Moosehead Lake, Rockwood holds its own with rustic lakeside cabins and easy walking distance to the ferry dock.